Comments

 |

-Queen Anne's master gardener and the last of British
+English Queen Anne's master gardener and the last of British

 'Formalists', Henry Wise was superintendent of the royal gardens

-at the (recently restored) 1701 recreation of the King's Privy
+at the recently restored King's Privy

 Garden for William III at